Paperback edition, 2020.

-This sign greets visitors as they approach the parking lot at National Memorial Fort Breendonk.
+This sign greets visitors as they approach the parking lot at National Memorial Fort Breendonk

-The camp housed around 3,600 known prisoners during World War II.
+The camp housed about 3,600 known prisoners during World War II.
 Over a third died after they were transported to other concentration camps in Germany, Austria, Poland, and the Netherlands.
 Built between 1909 and 1914, it was surrounded by a moat and covered with tons of sand dug during the excavation of the moat.
 This sandy covering was intended to camouflage the fort and protect it from artillery shells during an attack.
 Prisoners incarcerated there during World War II were forced to remove the sand, as part of their meaningless duties.

-Vistors can tour the entire fort complex, including the former barracks and workshops.
+Visitors can tour the entire fort complex, including the former barracks and workshops.
 Exhibits provide information about many of the prisoners and their Nazi tormentors.
 An audio guide is available.
 For further information about the camp, including fees and visiting hours, you can check the memorial's website.

 From Breendonk, take the N16 to Mechelen, about nine miles.